 GRADE 10: Photography and Graphic Design

-This course is designed to introduce you to the beauty of artistic exploration and expression.
+This course is designed to introduce the students to the beauty of artistic exploration and expression.
 The student will be introduced to lessons and class demonstrations highlighting artistic technique in portraiture, figure drawing and form, capturing motion and movement and color theory.
-By the end of this course, you will have nurtured your artistic talent and created a beautiful body of artwork to share and showcase.
+By the end of this course, students will have nurtured their artistic talent and created a beautiful body of artwork to share and showcase.
 Interested students may continue for additional trimesters.

 GRADE 9: Music I

 Students will gain skills in performance and theory and develop their musicianship as they learn and study a wide variety of musical literature.
 Genres include musical theater, pop, liturgical, patriotic and a cappella.
-The following performance skills for ensemble/choral singing will be stressed: warm-up technique, proper breathing, vocal production, blend and balance, expansion of range, ear training and sight-reading.
+The following performance skills for ensemble/choral singing will be stressed: warm up technique, proper breathing, vocal production, blend and balance, expansion of range, ear training and sight-reading.
 Theory skills will include note names, note and rest values, basic rhythm, dynamic markings and general musical vocabulary.
-Participation in various performance opportunities is a requirement of the class.
+Students will have the opportunity to participate in performance opportunities.

 GRADE 10: Music II